mautrix/docs/bridges/general/troubleshooting.md

     to get the latest `since`/`next_batch` token (e.g. from your own client, they're global) and insert it into the `crypto_account` table in the bridge database.
+  * If you get HTTP 500 or 501 errors on a brand new bridge and you created the registration file manually, you likely did it wrong.
+See the [e2be docs](https://docs.mau.fi/bridges/general/end-to-bridge-encryption.html#legacy--manual-registration-instructions) or regenerate the file using the bridge.
   * When using appservice mode, there won't be any `/sync` requests.
 Instead you should see `Starting handling of transaction` logs with `unstable_to_device` or `device_changes` keys.